Know indicators that your child should get started with a math tutor.

 Other options than tutoring

 Not every student needs a tutor to improve their math grade.
 Before getting a tutor, encourage your student to stay after school to work with their teacher and try to re-solve math problems from their notes or homework.
 There is an endless supply of math videos and resources online to further help.
-Read other suggestions for the best way to learn Calculus (it applies to any math subject!) and improve grades.
+Read other suggestions for the best way to learn Calculus and how to pass Calculus (they both apply to any math subject!) and include suggestions from former students.

 If these interventions didn’t bring the results you and your child hoped for, a tutor may be the best option.